Home Courses Sport BA (Hons) Physical Education (Primary Years)

 Learn to lead the next generation

-Our BA (Hons) Physical Education Primary years degree is for those of you that are interested in learning what high-quality Physical Education entails for children aged 5-11.
+Our BA (Hons) Physical Education Primary years degree is for those interested in learning what high-quality physical education entails for children aged 5-11.

 If you are passionate about inspiring the next generation through high-quality primary education, this is the course for you.